 overlay/xy is like overlay but accepts two numbers—

 x and y— between two image arguments.
-It shifts the second image by x pixels to the right and y pixels down — all with respect to the image’s top-left corner; unsurprisingly, a negative x shifts the image to the left and a negative y up.
+It shifts the second image by x pixels to the right and y pixels down— all with respect to the first image’s top-left corner; unsurprisingly, a negative x shifts the image to the left and a negative y up; and

-empty-scene creates an framed rectangle of a specified width and height;
+empty-scene creates a rectangle of some given width and height;

-add-line consumes an scene, four numbers, and a color to draw a line of that color into the given image.
-Again, experiment with it to find out how the four arguments work together.
+scene+line consumes a scene, four numbers, and a color to draw a line into the given image.
+Experiment with it to see how it works.

 (define x 2)